econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

     \\ \DiscFac = 1        & : \text{time discount factor (captures degree of present bias)}
 \end{align}

-%% We use standard calibrations for mortality by age from actuarial mortality tables used by the Social Security administration.
-%% We set the 'pure' rate of time preference to $\beta=1$ because that means that the optimal choice is to care exactly as much your future self as much as your present self (conditional on surviving into the future).

-%% MNW: I'm commenting those out because they're out-of-place here.
-This section is about the model, not about the calibration.
-Keep information well partitioned to maintain flow/narrative.

 To capture the predictable patterns that non-capital income follows over the life cycle (i.e. rising with age and experience, and falling at retirement to the level of any regular pension payments), we define a sequence to characterize the Modiglianian life cycle:
 \begin{align}
     \permGroFac_{t+1} & : \text{typical life cycle permanent income growth factor by age}